WanquanF/RMA-Net/README.md

 # RMA-Net

 This repo is the code of the paper: Recurrent Multi-view Alignment Network for Unsupervised Surface Registration (CVPR 2021).
+Some download links and source code files are not uploaded yet, but they will be released very soon.

 Paper address: [https://arxiv.org/abs/2011.12104](https://arxiv.org/abs/2011.12104)